You can install the driver by using the Windows installer.

 In this article, you'll learn how to securely connect to QuickBooks Online from a C# application using a specialized ADO.NET data provider dotConnect for QuickBooks Online for simplicity and reliability.
 We'll walk through the essentials and show how to integrate your application with this powerful platform and start working with financial data.

-dotConnect supports authentication via Interactive OAuth with a browser-based login flow for users.
-After authorization, it automatically obtains and manages access and refresh tokens.
+Streamlines authentication via Interactive OAuth, where users sign in through a browser-based login flow.
+After authorization, dotConnect automatically gets and manages access and refresh tokens.

-dotConnect supports popular .NET ORM technologies, including EF Core, Dapper, NHibernate, and LinqConnect, for QuickBooks Online data modeling.
+Fully supports EF Core, Dapper, NHibernate, LinqConnect, and other technologies for efficient QuickBooks Online data management.

 dotConnect for QuickBooks Online uses an interactive OAuth authorization flow to obtain access tokens and establish a connection with the data source.
 This approach enables secure data access without requiring the application to handle user credentials.